gabrielcostasilva/vue-blog/README.md

 # Vue Blog _With Pinia_

 We introduce [Pinia](https://pinia.vuejs.org) in this project as [Vuex](https://vuex.vuejs.org) is no longer the official option for state management.
+Checkout [this project](https://github.com/gabrielcostasilva/vue-pinia-simple-example.git) for a quick intro to Pinia.

 ## Overview of Changes